bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/006-introduction-to-GitHub.md

 ### GitHub Registration

-Before you get started, you'll need to create an account with GitHub.
+Before you get started, you would need to create an account with GitHub.
 You can do so via this link here:

 * [Join GitHub](https://github.com/join)